 From time to time, there may be more than one data controller of your information within our group where you have engaged different parts of our broader organisation to provide different or jointly delivered services.

-This Privacy Notice does not apply to, and EW Group is not responsible for, any third party websites which may be accessible through links from this website (please see section 11 (Online services - Links to third party sites, services and content) below for more information)
+This Privacy Notice does not apply to, and Rosterfy Group is not responsible for, any third party websites which may be accessible through links from this website (please see section 11 (Online services - Links to third party sites, services and content) below for more information.)

 Scope of Privacy Notice

 Legal basis for usage of your personal data.

 How we use the personal data we collect.

 How and when we may disclose personal data that we collect.

 How we protect your personal data and keep it secure.

 What cookies are and how we use them.